Autumn Leaves / 紅葉

 Ueno Park (Iga City)

-There are many attractions in Iga-Ueno Park, including Iga Ueno Castle, the Iga Ninja Museum, Haiseiden Hall built for haiku poet Matsuo Basho, and the Basho Memorial Museum.
-Maples are planted throughout the park and are usually at their best from mid-November.
-The vista of the quaint structure Haiseiden Hall among the autumn foliage, with a red carpet of fallen maple leaves, is a must-see.
+The Iga-Ueno Park has many sites to see - the Iga Ueno Castle, the Iga Ninja Museum, Haiseiden Hall built for the haiku poet Matsuo Basho, and the Basho Memorial Museum.
+Maples are planted through the park and from mid-November are usually at the best.
+The vista of the quaint Haiseiden Hall among the autumn foliage with a red carpet of fallen maple leaves is spectacular.

 Click here for more on Iga City